GDelevoye/SMSN/README.md

 Older commit, however, might help you to find suitable settings that used to work with conda-forge.

-# Crashes and other known problems
+# Specific crashes and other known problems

 SMSN is a prototype and still has some issues.